By David Joel Miller.

 There are certain things that I can very much assure you will not happen at a meeting.
 This is not a networking group.
 Though you may make friends as time passes.
 There should be no political or commercial pitches.
 You will not be asked or required to sign up for anything or to contribute any amount of money.
 They will pass the hat or basket but putting something in it is up to you.

 No pressure or requirement to do much of anything except listen if that is what you chose to do.
 They also ask that you stay on topic.

 What is the topic at an A. A. meeting? – Not drinking.

-There may be a chairperson that changes from, week to week; less sobriety is required to chair a meeting than the secretary.
+There may be a chairperson that changes from, week to week; less sobriety is required to chair a meeting than to be the secretary.

 The meeting will likely start with a moment of silence and the recitation of the “serenity prayer.”
 Many groups will have the serenity prayer, the twelve steps, and the twelve traditions as well as some sayings, posted on the wall.

 There may also be a picture three men and a bed.
 This refers to the very first meeting where two sober members went to visit a man in the hospital.
 The idea of A. A. all started with the understanding that to stay sober you need to get out of self and start doing for others.
 (They refer to that ideal as the 12th step.)

 Court cards are an “outside issue.”
 A. A. does not get paid for this; they do it as a courtesy.
 If you ask the secretary for a signature to prove you were there, be nice about it.
 Get there on time, put your card in the basket or ask the person up front where it goes and stays until the end to get your card back.